 2. Current Ratio

 Current Ratio reflects on an organization’s ability to pay all the financial obligations in one year.
 This financial KPI takes into account a company’s current assets such as account receivables, and current liabilities, such as account payables.

-How to evaluate your Current Ratio: A Current Ratio of less than 1 indicates that your company will not be able to fulfill all financial obligations unless there’s an additional cash flow.
+How to evaluate your Current Ratio: A Current Ratio of less than one indicates that your company will not be able to fulfil all financial obligations unless there’s an additional cash flow.